What’s Monsha and How Can It Help?

 Forms: Google Forms

-Images: PNG, JPEG
+Images: PNG, JPEG, WEBP

-Google Classroom integration
+Google Classroom, Canvas, Schoology integration

 More export options are being added regularly.